commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/stock_transfer/complete.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/stock_transfer/complete.ts)_

-## `cl-triggers stock_transfer:in_transit ID`
+### `cl-triggers stock_transfer:in_transit ID`

-Send this attribute if you want to mark this stock transfer as in transit.
+Send this attribute if you want to mark this stock transfer as in transit..

 ```
 USAGE